Surčin: Economy

 The majority of the population works in agriculture.
 Extensive farms for pig breeding are located in Surčin itself while in the smaller settlements the production is mostly for the Belgrade market, growing fruits and early vegetables.

-The most important facility is the Belgrade Nikola Tesla airport, opened on April 28, 1962, replacing the old one in Bežanija.
+The most important facility is Belgrade Nikola Tesla Airport, opened on April 28, 1962, replacing the old one in Bežanija.
 The new and modern airport put the small village on the map.
-The aeronautics museum is also located in the airport complex.
+The aeronautical museum is also located in the airport complex.

 In the 2010s, the government decided to build a national stadium in Belgrade.
 After considering several locations around the city, it was finally decided to build it in the Surčin municipality.
 Unurbanized agricultural and green area between the Surčin town and the Sava river was selected.
 The plan was unveiled in October 2021.
 The stadium will cover 32 ha, it will receive 60,000 spectators, while the total complex surrounding it will spread on 114 ha.
 Not controversial to the level of other recent projects in Belgrade (Kalemegdan, Košutnjak, Makiš), the stadium isn't much supported either, especially because of the projected high price.
 The 2021 survey showed that only 34,8% of Belgraders support the project, but if the plan includes additional foreign credits, the support falls to just 13,3%.
 In June 2022, start of the construction was announced for August 2022.
 Reduced stadium, to 52,000 seats, according to the President of Serbia Aleksandar Vučić, will be "the most beautiful in the world".

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):